laurent22/lerna-test/Assets/TinyMCE/JoplinLists/README.md

 ## Building

-Use `npm i && npm run build` to build the plugin, which will also copy the compiled version to the right ElectronClient sub-directory.
+Use `npm i && npm run build` to build the plugin, which will also copy the compiled version to the right packages/app-desktop sub-directory.

 To test the plugin, use `npm run buildAndStart`, which will build the plugin and start the desktop application.